Ryan McMahon Player Props: Rockies vs. Dodgers

 Ryan McMahon At The Plate

-- Among qualified hitters in MLB action, his batting average ranks 82nd, his on-base percentage ranks 56th, and he is 39th in the league in slugging.
+- Among qualified hitters, he ranks 88th in batting average, while his on-base percentage ranks 62nd and he is 48th in slugging.

-- In 46.3% of his games this season, he has scored at least once.
-And he's had nine games with multiple runs (8.3%).
+- In 50 of 109 games this year, he has scored, and nine of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.